 Choose Your Mounting Bracket

-Do you want your TV to be mounted in a particular spot on the wall where it will lay flat and never move?
+Do you want your TV to be mounted in a particular spot on the wall where it will lie flat and never move?
 Do you want to be able to angle your television up and down (tilt mount) or pull your TV away from the wall to face different directions and different areas of the RV (articulating and full-motion mounts)?

-Following are examples of each type of mount.
+The following are examples of each type of mount.

 Note: These are examples of the types of mounts available.
 Make sure to choose your TV mount based on the size and weight of your television.
 You may need to take note of the type of VESA mount (the most common standard) required for your specific television as well.